NetBSDfr/bsddialog/README.md

  - Widgets:

- infobox (Do not clear the screen), msgbox, yesno (dialog renames "yes/no" -> "ok/cancel" with --extra-button --help-button). checklist, radiolist, mixedlist, menu.
+ infobox (do not clear the screen), msgbox, yesno (dialog renames "yes/no" -> "ok/cancel" with --extra-button --help-button). checklist, radiolist, mixedlist and menu.

 **TODO**